WOUB Airing Final Season “Downton Abbey” Marathon Over Two Sundays! May 31 & June 7< < Back to

-PBS SCHEDULES THE PERFECT END TO SUMMER WITH A LABOR DAY WEEKEND
+WOUB SCHEDULES THE PERFECT LAUNCH TO SUMMER WITH A WEEKEND

 “DOWNTON ABBEY” MARATHON

 For those suffering from “Downton Abbey” withdrawal, missing their weekly dose of the joys and travails of the Crawley family and their servants, despair no longer.
-PBS has scheduled a binge-worthy Labor Day weekend marathon of all six seasons of the top PBS drama of all time, the most popular series in MASTERPIECE’s 45-year history and one of the most-watched dramas on American television.
-Kicking off on Friday evening, September 2 and concluding on Monday, September 5, this round-the-clock celebration features every enthralling moment of the unforgettable series.
+WOUB has scheduled a binge-worthy two-Sunday marathon of season six, the final season of the top PBS drama of all time, the most popular series in MASTERPIECE’s 45-year history and one of the most-watched dramas on American television.
+Kicking off on Sunday afternoon, May 31 (4:oo pm – 10:30 pm) and concluding the following Sunday, June 7 ( 6:00 pm – 10:30 pm) this celebration wraps up many loose ends from the first five seasons.
 Plump the cushions, pour the sherry and settle back into the world of the witty Dowager Countess and her “frenemy” Isobel, the Crawley sisters and their below stairs counterparts, for all the romance, intrigue, heartbreak and happiness “Downton” provides.

 “Downton Abbey,” a Carnival Films/MASTERPIECE co-production, opened Season 1 with a crisis sparked by the sinking of the Titanic in 1912.
 Having weathered the demise of a string of heirs, the horrors of World War I, the Spanish flu, false convictions and romantic betrayals, not to mention the compromising death of a Turkish diplomat in the throes of passion, the characters of “Downton Abbey” continued to keep viewers riveted for five more seasons.

-A runaway hit when it debuted on PBS in 2011, “Downton Abbey” — a Carnival/MASTERPIECE co-production — is widely credited with reigniting American viewers’ passion for British drama.
+A runaway hit when it debuted on PBS in 2011, “Downton Abbey” is widely credited with reigniting American viewers’ passion for British drama.
 Beloved cast members include Michelle Dockery, Hugh Bonneville, Joanne Froggatt and more.
 With 59 Emmy® nominations, more than any other British show in Emmy® history, “Downton Abbey” is one of the most-honored series on television.
 It has won 12 Emmys®, three Golden Globes®, four Screen Actors Guild Awards, a Producers Guild Award and four BAFTAs.

 “Downton Abbey” is a Carnival Films/MASTERPIECE co-production written and created by Julian Fellowes.
 The series is executive produced by Gareth Neame, Julian Fellowes, Liz Trubridge, and Nigel Marchant.
 Chris Croucher is the producer.
 The executive producer for MASTERPIECE is Rebecca Eaton.
 The senior series producer for MASTERPIECE is Susanne Simpson.